 Text and supplemental materials information, including the maximum extent practicable the International Standard Book Number (ISBN) and retail price information, is available on the DH Curriculum Website.
-Visit the Website at: http://db.uth.tmc.edu/education/dental-hygiene/curriculum/book-list
+Visit the Website at: https://dentistry.uth.edu/students/docs/dhbooklist2016-2017.pdf

-A student is not under any obligation to purchase at textbook from a university-affiliated bookstore.
+A student is not under any obligation to purchase at textbook from a universityaffiliated bookstore.
 The same textbook may be available from an independent retailer, including an online retailer, at a lower price that the price charged for the textbook by a university-affiliated bookstore.